jeayacks/poolcontrol/README.md

 # Raspberry swimming pool control

-The Rapsberry solution which automates your swimming pool !
+The Rapsberry DotNET solution which automates your swimming pool !

 Manages pump cycles depending on water temperature and protect your swimming pool during the winter against frost.
 Web APIs enable integration with your favorite home automation system.